 VR headsets provided us with the ability to experience virtual reality but they are not that good yet.
 One big issue is that using a VR headset can give you a headache.
 You may have noticed this if you’ve used a headset before.
 So, why do VR headsets cause a headache?

-The headache is only a symptom of an illness.
+A headache is only a symptom of an illness.
 VR headsets cause virtual reality sickness.
 When you’re using a headset, your brain and your eyes are not in sync.
 Your eyes are telling you that you’re in motion, while your brain knows you’re resting.
 This causes VR sickness.

 VR headsets are getting better though, even for people with sight problems.
 Let’s expand a bit.

-What Is Virtual Reality Sickness
+What Is Virtual Reality Sickness?

 Because of this, some tests were done, and they observed this collection of symptoms.
 A headache is not a necessary symptom of virtual reality sickness.
 But I guess if you’re here, you get headaches after using a VR headset.
 Most likely you’ll feel general discomfort and disorientation.

 You may have noticed that virtual reality sickness is kind of similar to motion sickness.
 If you’ve ever been motion sick on a boat, you know the feeling.
 Well, the sicknesses are really similar.
-Motion sickness occurs when your eyes tell you are in rest but you know you’re moving.
+Motion sickness occurs when your eyes tell you are at rest but you know you’re moving.